| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (build-path "/a/b/c" "d/e/f" "y") => "/a/b/c/d/e/f/y" (build-path "/a/b/c" "/d/e/f" "y") error--> absolute paths should not be appended: /d/e/f |

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-This section describes the dl
+This section describes the dl module, which provides an interface

-to libdl.so
+to libdl.so system library.

 With the use of this module, you can load shared objects dynamically and retrieve values of the symbols registered in that objects.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 An open shared object handle as returned by dlopen

-A symbol object as returned by dlsym
+A symbol object as returned by dlsym.

 A set of possible values for the mode argument of dlopen